ZestyTechnology/zesty-docs/docs/nimble_dual/assembly.rst

     Insert bearings for worms

-    * Turn the Dual base right side up and insert the two Worm Bearings (part P) into the housing.
+    * Turn the C/C base right side up and insert the two Worm Bearings (part P) into the housing.
     * This can require a little force.
 If you cannot get it right, you can use the Worm (part G) to push the bearings in properly.